Faith of the Seven

 Male clergy of the Faith are called "septons", and there are various orders of devotion amongst them, each concentrating their devotion on one aspect of the Seven.
 For example, there are septons sworn the Smith, and they wear small metal hammers on a thong around their necks.
 Monastic orders of septons can live in "septries" (plural of "septry"), self-sustaining enclaves of sworn brothers who are called "brown brothers".
 Septons without a sept wander the countryside ministering to the smallfolk in exchange for food and shelter.
 They are sometimes disparaged as "begging brothers", and they wear a small metal bowl around their necks.
 The figurehead of the Faith is known as the High Septon.

 Female clergy are called "septas", and there are various orders of devotion amongst them.
 There are orders of septas, called white, grey or blue septas, but it is unrevealed to which aspect of the deity each of them is devoted.
-There are convents of septas called "motherhouses", including a large one in Oldtown.
+There are convents of septas called "motherhouses", including a large one in Oldtown and another in Bechester.
 Septas often serve as governesses in the households of the high nobility.
 A trial of a woman conducted by the Faith will have septas sitting among the seven judges.
 High-ranking septas are counted as members of the "Most Devout", revealing that they have a voice in the selection of a High Septon.

-- See also: Silent Sisters
+- Main article: Silent Sisters

 The Silent Sisters are an order of women sworn to the service of the Stranger, who have taken the vows of chastity and silence.
 They handle the bodies of the dead, preparing them for funerals.
 They are not regarded as septas.
 Silent Sisters are sometimes referred to as 'Wives of the Stranger'.
 They clothe themselves in grey and keep their faces cowled except for their eyes.